 - The accommodation that will be available to you and your UK partner for when you arrive in the UK;

-- Information about your relationship, including your intention to marry & wedding plans; and
+- Information about your relationship, including your intention to marry & wedding plans.

 Check that you meet the suitability requirements

-We decided to leave these requirements later on in the guide because these do not apply to the majority of people.
+We decided to leave these requirements later on in this because these do not apply to the majority of partners.

-Why is this important?
-Well, because if you do not meet one of these requirements, then it’s likely that your application will be refused.
+It is important because if you do not satisfy one of these requirements, then your application may be refused.

 You WILL be refused if any of the following apply:

-#1 You have been informed by the UK’s government that you are NOT allowed in the UK.
+#1 You have been informed by the UK government that you are NOT allowed in the UK.